3 Bahadur

-3 Bahadur (lit. 'three brave ones') is a 2015 Pakistani 3D computer-animated adventure film produced and directed by Sharmeen Obaid-Chinoy.
+3 Bahadur (lit. 'three brave ones') is a 2015 Pakistani animated adventure film produced and directed by Sharmeen Obaid-Chinoy.
 It is the first installment in the 3 Bahadur franchise.
-The film is co-produced by Waadi Animations which is a join-venture of SOC films and ARY Films.
-3 Bahadur became Pakistan's first computer-animated feature-length film.
+The film is co-produced by Waadi Animations which is a joint-venture of SOC films and ARY Films.
+3 Bahadur is Pakistan's first animated feature-length film.
 Film's plot focuses on three eleven-year-old friends, Amna, Saadi and Kamil, three extraordinary children who rise from the unlikeliest of places to save their community from the evils that plague it.
 The film is set in a fictional town called Roshan Basti (Town of light).
 Equipped with courage and super powers, they battle against the odds and stand up to injustice to restore peace and harmony in their once thriving community and live a very happy life.